 (6) A court, other than the Supreme Court, may not set aside a previous judgment of another court.

+[Section 91 inserted: No. 3 of 2018 s.
+12.]

 92. Previously settled causes of action

 (1) This section applies in relation to a proposed action on a previously settled cause of action and to the agreement effecting the settlement (the settlement agreement).